becloudway/spring-cloud-heroku-registry/README.md

 ```

 #### Axon Framework SNAPSHOT
-Due to a bug in the latest release of Axon Framework install a 3.0.3-SNAPSHOT version of the axon framework in your local maven repository
+Due to a bug in the latest release of Axon Framework install a 3.0.3-SNAPSHOT version of the axon framework in your local maven repository.
-Clone the Axon Framework project from https://github.com/AxonFramework/AxonFramework and run mvn clean install.
+Clone the **axon-3.0.x** branch of the Axon Framework project from https://github.com/AxonFramework/AxonFramework and run mvn clean install.

 ## Run two simultaneous instances